 Caro commends council’s support with Maidstone move

-"The local authority just wasn’t something that factored in our decision making when looking for a new building.
-But the help we’ve had from Maidstone Borough Council is like nothing we’ve experienced before."
+“The local authority just wasn’t something that factored into our decision-making when looking for a new building.
+But the help we’ve had from Maidstone Borough Council is like nothing we’ve experienced before.”

 The Caro group provides flood defence systems, paving, decking, roof and floor drainage products.
 The foundry arm of the business, Maybrey, manufactures cast iron, SG iron, bronze and aluminium die castings.
 The business found the ideal premises in the borough in September 2019 that could encompass the whole group, but unfortunately the building was not without its issues.

 “It was in an awful state – the roof had fallen in, asbestos was everywhere and the rats had moved in,” explains Dave.
 “We thought we could make it work but needed a lot of help.”